ABOUT THIS COURSE

 Interconnections: a Whole Biology Approach

-- Where do students lose marks on the A/A* level?
+- Lessons learnt from OCR 2019– where do students lose marks on the A/A* level?
 Including example answers

 Challenging learners thought processes